 Pursue legal remedies.
 The ACFE reports that executives generally are less likely to receive punishment for fraud offenses than lower-level managers and average employees.
 Organizations may avoid civil litigation or criminal prosecution for fear of bad publicity.
 Allowing executives to commit fraud without ramifications may increase the likelihood that another employee or executive will commit fraud in the future.

 Most executives are loyal and committed to the success of their organizations and would never commit fraud.
 Unfortunately, the small percentage of executives who do engage in criminal acts can cause significant damage.
 So review your antifraud policies and procedures and make sure they address executive fraud risk.
-Contact Cesar Mejia, Certified Fraud Examiner and CPA, for assistance at 210.384.8000.
+When you need forensic accounting help, contact Cesar Mejia, Certified Fraud Examiner and CPA, for assistance at 210.384.8000.